 - Check Their Interaction With Friends

 While some children love the idea of doing things by themselves, social withdrawal is a symptom of anxiety.
 If your child used to love the company of others but suddenly shows aversion towards friends without any specific reason, it could be a sign of anxiety.
-Children experiencing anxiety disorders tend to avoid social situations, refuse to speak with friends, and exclude themselves from participating in activities which require interpersonal interactions.
+Children experiencing anxiety disorders tend to avoid social situations, refuse to speak with friends, and exclude themselves from participating in activities that require interpersonal interactions.

 In this social media age, it would also be good to check on your children’s social media accounts.
 See how they portray themselves to their friends and what kinds of things they share on the internet.
 It could reveal more signs of anxiety disorders as children find their outlet through their social media posts.
 “Never dismiss or play down your child’s anxiety.
 When they complain of a stomachache or headache in the morning before school, they’re not faking.
 The pain they feel is real, and may require clinical treatment.”
 This is the hopeful message of Perri Klass, M.D., and Eileen Costello, M.D.,

 - Look Beyond Other Mental Health Issues

 Another tricky part about anxiety in children is that the signs could confuse parents.
 They may think it is another mental health disorder.
-It leads to mistakes to seek treatments for mental health disorder instead of anxiety.
+It leads to mistakes to seek treatments for mental health disorders instead of anxiety.

 For instance, children may have tendencies to be obsessive-compulsive as a coping mechanism for their anxiety.
 For some, the restlessness caused by anxiety is similar to attention deficit hyperactivity disorder (ADHD).
 Still, the fears generated by anxious thoughts can be boxed as just a phobia.
 It does not address the anxiety from within.